KanakaPrabhath/html-to-docx/README.md

 - ✅ Support for headings (h1-h6)
 - ✅ Support for lists (ul, ol)
 - ✅ Support for images (URLs and base64)
+- ✅ Support for headers and footers (HTML or full-width base64 images)
 - ✅ Support for line breaks
 - ✅ Generates valid OOXML structure
 - ✅ Customizable default styles